Karumi/Dividers/README.md

 Selectors give you the possibility to apply different configurations to a fixed set of items of your view.
 There are multiple implementations to apply the same separator to every item in a single row (``AllItemsInRowSelector``) or column (``AllItemsInColumnSelector``).

-For example to show the divider in all the elements except the header you can use the following snippet:
+For example, to show the divider in all the elements except the header you can use the following snippet:
 ```java
 Drawable drawable = getResources().getDrawable(R.drawable.example_drawable);